 With a rich winemaking pedigree, access to excellent vineyard sites and attention to detail both in the vineyard and in the winery, and priced reasonably – these are wines to make a special effort to seek out.
 The wines are sold both via distributors and direct to consumer including select wines at Solage in Calistoga.

-Incidentally this was our 999th Napa Valley based winery or producer we met with and wrote about since beginning the Napa Wine Project in 2006.
+Incidentally this was our 999th Napa Valley based winery, producer or tasting room we met with and wrote about since beginning the Napa Wine Project in 2006.
 For more information and or to join their members, ‘Reserve List’, visit: www.tobiasvineyards.com